Volvulus: Sigmoid

 Treatment for sigmoid volvulus may include sigmoidoscopy.
 If the mucosa of the sigmoid looks normal and pink, a rectal tube for decompression may be placed, and any fluid, electrolyte, cardiac, kidney, or pulmonary abnormalities should be corrected.
 The affected person should then be taken to the operating room for surgical repair.
 If surgery is not performed, there is a high rate of recurrence.

 For people with signs of sepsis or an abdominal catastrophe, immediate surgery and resection are advised.

 Cecal

 In a cecal volvulus, the cecum may be returned to a normal position and sutured in place, a procedure known as cecopexy.
 If identified early, before presumed intestinal wall ischemia has resulted in tissue breakdown and necrosis, the cecal volvulus can be detorsed laparoscopically.
-It has been associated to several diseases, including Huntington's disease.

 Other

 Laparotomy for other forms of volvulus, especially anal volvulus.